Death investigated at Burning Man while 70,000 festival attendees remain stuck in Nevada desert after rain

 More rain is likely Sunday afternoon, according to a forecast from the National Weather Service office in Reno.
 “Stronger storms will be capable of very heavy rainfall, small hail, and wind gusts to 40+ mph,” the weather service noted.

-Those conditions were likely to be in the Burning Man Festival area from around 12 p.m. to 4 p.m. local time, a CNN analysis showed.
+Those conditions were likely to be in the Burning Man Festival area from around noon to 4 p.m. local time, a CNN analysis showed.

 The sheriff’s office said it is investigating “a death which occurred during this rain event.”
 Authorities did not publicly name the person or provide details on the circumstances of the death.